 Clinical Trials Exploring RET

-An investigational, oral, and selective inhibitor in clinical development for the treatment of patients with cancers that harbor abnormalities in the rearranged during transfection (RET) kinase.
+An oral and selective inhibitor of the rearranged during transfection (RET) kinase.

-Phase 1 Study of LOXO-292 in Patients With Advanced Solid Tumors, RET-Fusion Lung Cancer, and Medullary Thyroid Cancer
+Phase 1/2 Study of selpercatinib in Patients With Advanced Solid Tumors, RET Fusion-Positive Solid Tumors, and Medullary Thyroid Cancer

-This is a phase 1, open-label, first-in-human study designed to evaluate the safety, tolerability, pharmacokinetics (PK) and preliminary anti-tumor activity of LOXO-292 administered orally to patients with advanced solid tumors, including RET-fusion non–small cell lung cancer (NSCLC), medullary thyroid cancer (MTC), and other tumors with increased RET activity.See Trial Information and Study Locations
+This is a phase 1/2, open-label, first-in-human study designed to evaluate the safety, tolerability, pharmacokinetics (PK) and preliminary anti-tumor activity of selpercatinib administered orally to patients with advanced solid tumors, including RET fusion-positive non–small cell lung cancer (NSCLC), medullary thyroid cancer (MTC), and other tumors with increased RET activity.See Trial Information and Study Locations

 About RET Alterations